SilkRose/Pony/stories/books-and-besties/books-and-besties-meta.md

 # Books and Besties

 ## Synopsis:
 Pinkie is stuck at Twilight's in a thunderstorm, and Twilight is trying to get her to read.
-Pinkie gets and idea as Twilight shovels books her way.
+Pinkie gets an idea as Twilight shovels books her way.
 She makes a fort out of books that looks like one of the forts on the cover of a book.
 Twilight is shocked and inquires what she is doing.

 ## Description:
 Twilight tries to get Pinkie to read more while stuck at her house in a thunderstorm; Pinkie has other plans.